originalsidd/smart-brain/README.md

 **smart-brain** is a cool web-app on which users can upload pictures and in return the web-app detects any face present in the picure, displays the picture with the face marked in a rectangular box and increments the number of times a user detects any face.

-It offers a very interactve sign in portalthrough which users can register/sign in to the web-app so tha their progress is saved.
+It offers a very interactve sign in portal through which users can register/sign in to the web-app so that their progress is saved.

 It is made up of client, server and database.

+Face detection model is used and trained from Clarifai API.

 ## Technologies used